Skip to main content

 Bazel docs

 You can set environment variables that are available to actions with the --action_env flag.
-This is commonly used to set BAZEL_DO_NOT_DETECT_CPP_TOOLCHAIN which tells bazel not to auto-detect the C++ toolchain.
+If you want to set environment variables that are only available to test actions, you can use the --test_env flag.

 Bazel docs